Public Interest Tech

 About the Public Interest Technology - University Network Grant

-In partnership with the D-Lab and Cal NERDS (NERDS stand for “New Experiences for Research and Diversity in Science”), the Algorithmic, Fairness, and Opacity Group (AFOG) has been awarded a grant from the New America Public Interest Technology University Network to cultivate a pipeline for undergraduate public interest technology scholars at UC Berkeley.
+In partnership with the D-Lab and Cal NERDS (NERDS stand for “New Experiences for Research and Diversity in Science”), the Algorithmic, Fairness, and Opacity Group (AFOG) was awarded a 2020 grant from the New America Public Interest Technology University Network to cultivate a pipeline for undergraduate public interest technology scholars at UC Berkeley.

 Public interest technology (PIT) refers to the study and application of technical expertise to advance the public interest in a way that generates public benefits and promotes the public good, particularly for those members of our society least well served historically and today by existing systems and policies.
 The Public Interest for Technology Network is a partnership that fosters collaboration among colleges and universities committed to building the nascent field of public interest technology and growing a new generation of civic-minded technologists.